ErgodicMage/DapperRepositoryOld/README.md

 }
 ```
 The PersonDAO does not change from the previous example.
-DapperDAL automatcally generates the proper SQL to match the POCO.
+DapperRepository automatcally generates the proper SQL to match the POCO.

 #### ToDo